Adobe-Marketing-Cloud/aep-sdks-documentation/resources/building-mobile-extensions/building-an-extension.md

 The `ACPExtension`\(iOS\) or `Extension` \(Android\) class is the base class from which extensions must be derived.
 The `init` method \(iOS\) or the base `constructor` \(Android\) of your extension class is where you can extend the Adobe Experience Platform SDKs functionality by registering event listeners or by setting a default shared state that other modules can access.

-In the Adobe Experience Cloud Platform SDK, the strings  like extension name, event type and source strings are converted and stored in lowercase.
-When you compare strings use java.lang.String.equalsIgnoreCase() method.

 #### **Android**